 - (A) The Design Professional shall maintain up-to-date files on each project, which shall include project plans and specifications, shop drawings, record drawings, and observations and inspection reports.
 The Design Professional shall provide to SBS any and all applicable contracted medium form regarding the project prior to their final payment.
 All drawings are the property of the Design Professional; however, the State retains the right to obtain copies of all drawings upon request and payment of direct reproduction costs.
 Drawings produced for State projects shall not be used or incorporated into any other projects unless permission to do so is provided in writing from SBS and the Design Professional.
 Refer to § 6-326 for Design Professional project observation requirements. - (B) SBS shall be provided all necessary approvals including final payment release from the project Design Professional, Agency final payment release from the Design Professional, Agency final approval and acceptance, payment document for final payments and release of retention, close out contracts and contingency funds and terminate the project.
-Contractor shall furnish copies of all maintenance manuals and warranty items as part of his closeout data.
+Contractor shall furnish copies of all maintenance manuals and warranty items as part of his closeout data to the Design Professional who shall be responsible for reviewing the manuals and warranty items.
 See § 4-500 for substantial completion and final inspection procedures.